rahulpoluri/Idea1/Platform_Description.md

 ---

 ### Step 2: Profile Verification
-1. A moderator reviews the submitted details and contacts the user via a phone call to:
+1. A moderator reviews the submitted details and contacts the user via a video call to:
    - Verify the accuracy of the provided information.
    - Offer suggestions to enhance the user's profile.
    - Document the user’s motivations and aspirations in their profile.

+---
+### Step 3: Payment for first three calls
+1. If user is deemed to be fit after intial checks he will be allowed to make the payment.
+2. User will asked to provide his suitable timeslots for week, with some probable best time suggestions.

 ---

 ### Step 3: AI-Powered Matchmaking